SwiftERM Hyper-personalisation for ecommerce email marketing

 There are a few common things these brands get right when it comes to mastering customer acquisition:

-• Consumers turn to online beauty gurus for insight around which products to use and brand reviews.
+• Consumers turn to online beauty gurus for insight into which products to use and brand reviews.
 And they trust their recommendations more than the brand’s messaging.
 Beauty influencers can drive valuable awareness that has a direct impact on sales.

 • Social proof matters.
 Whether in the form of social media influencer reviews or customer testimonials, people rely on the experience of others when purchasing online.